MickeyLLG/UVAGaze/README.md

 ## Contact

-For any questions, feel free to E-mail me via: `liuruicong(at)buaa.edu.cn`
+For any questions, including algorithms and datasets, feel free to contact me by email: `liuruicong(at)buaa.edu.cn`